VOC Park Stadium

-The V.O.Chidambaram Park Stadium or VOC Park SDAT Stadium, primarily a football venue is a multipurpose sports complex located in the South Indian city of Erode, Tamil Nadu.
+The V.O.Chidambaram Park Stadium or VOC Park SDAT Stadium, primarily a football venue, is a multipurpose sports complex in the South Indian city of Erode, Tamil Nadu.

 It is located inside the SDAT District Sports Complex near VOC Park.
 The Stadium comes under Sports Development Authority of Tamil Nadu (SDAT), who takes care of its operation and maintenance.
 It is commonly known as VOC Park Stadium by the people of this Region, due to its presence in the vicinity of the park which is named after V. O. Chidambaram Pillai.